mddigaetano/NicoDL/README.md

 * `OAUTH_TOKEN_SECRET`
 * `APP_KEY`
 * `APP_SECRET`
-are the four tokens the Twitter API needs (the app just needs read-only permissions).
+are the four tokens the Twitter API needs (the app just needs read-only permissions), and:
+* `NICONICO_USERNAME`
+* `NICONICO_PASSWORD`
+are your niconico credentials, needed for some videos.

 If you want to run it in detached mode just type `-d` instead of `-it`
 To change the location of the downloaded videos and converted songs edit the `source=` parameters after `--mount`